-Whether your mailbox is stuffed full of past due notices or your phone is ringing off the hook, you can’t ignore your creditors forever.
-And it’s always better to try and work out a deal before the situation becomes serious, or worse, your debt gets sent to a collection agency.
+Whether your mailbox is stuffed full of past-due notices or your phone is ringing off the hook, you can’t ignore your creditors forever.
+And it’s always better to attempt to work out a deal before the situation becomes serious.
+If it gets worse, your debt gets sent to a collection agency.

-Negotiating with your creditors can help your finances in the long run, and will definitely save your credit.
-Don’t worry about being nervous about trying to strike a deal.
+Negotiating with creditors (such as credit card companies and banks) can help your finances in the long run and will definitely save your credit.
+So don’t worry about being nervous when attempting to strike a deal.
 We’ve got you covered with the best tips for successfully working with your creditors.

 Be Honest and Direct

-Maybe you lost your job and you’re currently looking for a new one.
-Perhaps someone in your family got sick unexpectedly and you’ve had major medical bills to catch up on.
-Or maybe you’re coming out of a costly divorce and are finally getting back on your feet.
-Keep your explanation limited to just a couple of sentences, otherwise, it might sound like you’re making excuses.
+Maybe you lost your job and are currently looking for a new one.
+Perhaps someone in your family got sick unexpectedly, and you’ve had major medical bills to catch up on.
+Or perhaps you’re coming out of a costly divorce and are finally getting back on your feet.
+Keep your explanation limited to just a couple of sentences; otherwise, it might sound like you’re making excuses.

 Always conclude with the fact that you’re ready to make things right and come to an agreement.
 If it’s easier for you, practice your short speech a few times before picking up the phone.
-That way you’ll sound more confident and avoid getting flustered when actually speaking with the creditor.
+That way, you’ll sound more confident and avoid getting flustered when speaking with the creditor.

 Leave Your Emotions at the Door

-Sometimes representatives in the collections department are trained specifically to try and make you lose your cool.
-The guiltier you feel, the more likely you are to quickly agree to anything they say.
+Sometimes representatives in the collections department are explicitly trained to attempt to make you lose your cool.
+The guiltier you feel, the more likely you are to agree to anything they say.
 These pressure tactics can be intimidating, but don’t let them get the best of you.
-Treat the entire negotiation process like it’s a business transaction because that’s really what it is.
+Treat the entire debt negotiation process like it’s a business transaction because that’s really what it is.

 At the end of the day, that person on the other end of the line is going to go home to a nice dinner and not think twice about the conversation the two of you had.
 You should do the same.
-Stay calm and professional, and if you find yourself feeling bullied or losing your temper, quickly end the conversation and call back at another time.
+Stay calm and professional.
+If you find yourself feeling bullied or losing your temper, quickly end the conversation and call back at another time.

-You don’t have to come up with an elaborate story; simply excuse yourself and say that something has come up, then just hang up the phone.
-You can always try again later once you’ve gotten you head back on straight.
+You don’t have to come up with an elaborate story.
+Simply excuse yourself and say that something has come up, then just hang up the phone.
+You can always try again later once you’ve got your head back on straight.

 Know Your Rights

-There’s a fine line between a creditor trying to bully you and actually threatening you in an illegal manner.
-That’s why it’s important to know exactly what your rights are in the negotiation process.
+There’s a fine line between a debt collector attempting to bully you and illegally threatening you.
+That’s why it’s essential to know precisely what your rights are in the debt negotiation process.